 There is also the Farm Gate Market in Hobart each Sunday morning where food lovers gather to source fresh fruit and vegetables.
 Another market that is well-worth a visit is the Saturday morning Festival market in the Cimitiere St car park in Launceston which attracts a great range of the best producers from the north of the state.
 We like the fact that Elgaar cook some simple dishes here such as a wonderful Croque Monsieur made with slices of their cheese and some lovely ham.

 There is also a farmers market (Cradle Coast Market) at Ulverstone once a month which is held on the riverside.
 There are some very good stalls here including the Preston Old Schoool House organic vegetable stall and Four Springs Produce with their heirloom tomatoes.

 Tasmania is particularly lucky with the quality of the food shops throughout the state.
 Many feature local produce.
 Here are some of the best.

 A few years ago Tasmania was a bread disaster area.
 However, now we have some very good choices available.

 Tasmania is well-known for its cool-climate wines.
 The quality varies enormously, but the good ones are very good.
+Our strong preference is for wines made without the use of pesticides and herbicides and fungicides or any of the many additions in the winery such as commercial yeast and fining agents.
 Some of our favourites are listed below.